Terraform the Hard Way

 } >> "$GITHUB_OUTPUT"

 A short aside on those last four.
 Each one is a small piece of CI ergonomics, and each typically gets solved by reaching for a third-party GitHub Action — most written in TypeScript with their own transient node_modules dependency tree.
 Browse a popular collection like dflook/terraform-github-actions and count: terraform-fmt, terraform-validate, terraform-plan, terraform-apply, terraform-output, terraform-version, terraform-new-workspace, terraform-destroy-workspace, and on.
 A team running real CI ends up pinning a dozen or more, each one expanding the supply-chain surface area of your infrastructure pipeline.
 The compromise of tj-actions/changed-files in March 2025 made the cost of that surface area concrete: a single popular Action was modified to exfiltrate CI secrets across thousands of repos before anyone noticed.
 The point isn't that GitHub Actions are dangerous.
-It's that "I'll just grab an Action for it" stops being a free decision somewhere around the fifth one.
+By the fifth Action, you've assembled a supply chain you didn't design.

 The end result